Whether you feel addicted to certain foods, or the pattern of using food to cope with painful feelings or relationships, none of it feels good.

 Where are you not paying attention to something that’s trying to get your attention?

-Green Mountain will be holding the workshop “Why Can’t I Stop Overeating: Breaking Through Food Addiction” from December 5-8, 2014.
+Green Mountain held the workshop “Why Can’t I Stop Overeating: Breaking Through Food Addiction” from December 5-8, 2014.